Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 Steps:

 - Upgrade PowerShell to at least version 4.0.
-You need to upgrade PowerShell, because it is used internally by Vagrant and the old version of PowerShell made Vagrant freeze.
+You need to upgrade PowerShell is used internally by Vagrant and the old version of PowerShell made Vagrant freeze.
 The package can be found here: [PowerShell Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)

 - Install Vagrant from here: [Vagrant Installation](https://www.vagrantup.com/downloads.html)
 - Add it to the PATH system variable.